Latvian Soviet Socialist Republic: World War II, 1941–1945

 The start of Operation Barbarossa cut short immediate plans to deport several hundred thousand more people.
 German troops occupied Riga on 1 July 1941.
 A few days later, Reichskommissariat Ostland, was established incorporating the territories of Latvia, Estonia, Lithuania, and parts of Byelorussia.

 During the short interregnum period, Latvians created two political bodies that sought to restore independent Latvia: the Central Organizing Committee for Liberated Latvia and the Provisional State Council.

 Immediately after the installment of Nazi German authority, the process of eliminating the Jewish and Gypsy populations began, with many killings taking place in Rumbula.

 Massacres were mainly committed by the Einsatzgruppe A, the Wehrmacht, and Marines (in Liepāja), as well as Latvian collaborators, which included the 500 to 1,500 members of the Arajs Kommando (which alone killed around 26,000 Jews) and the 2,000 or more Latvian members of the SD.
 By the end of 1941, almost the entire Jewish population had been killed or placed in the death camps.
 In addition, some 25,000 Jews were brought from Germany, Austria, and present-day Czechia, of whom around 20,000 were killed.
 The Holocaust claimed approximately 85,000 lives in Latvia, of whom the vast majority were Jews.

 A large number of Latvians resisted the German occupation.
 The resistance movement was divided between the pro-independence politicians of the Latvian Central Council and the armed Soviet partisan units under the Latvian Partisan Movement Headquarters (латвийский штаб партизанского движения) in Moscow.
 The commander was of the communists was Arturs Sproģis.

-The Nazis planned to Germanize the Baltic's by settling some 520,000 German settlers there 20–25 years after the war.
+The Nazis planned to Germanize the Baltics by settling some 520,000 German settlers there 20–25 years after the war.
 In 1943 and 1944, two divisions of Latvian Legion were created through a forced mobilization and made a part of the Waffen SS to help Germany fight the Red Army.